 Great Britain was at the forefront of implementing mercantilism policy in its efforts to become a self-sufficient economy.
 The nation established colonies to overcome challenges in economic growth due to a lack of natural resources.
 The mother country imported raw materials from these colonies at cheaper rates.
 And then it exported manufactured products to them.
 This export trading was carried out in gold, silver, or other metal currencies, which added to the national wealth.

-Besides increasing exports, Great Britain rolled out fiscal policiesFiscal PoliciesFiscal policy is a government policy that is used to control a country's finances and revenue, and it includes various taxes on goods, services, and individuals, i.e., revenue collection.
-It has an impact on spending levels, so it is referred to as monetary policy's sister policy. and other programs restricting its colonies from engaging in import trade with foreign nations.
+Besides increasing exports, Great Britain rolled out fiscal policiesFiscal PoliciesFiscal policy refers to government measures utilizing tax revenue and expenditure as a tool to attain economic objectives. and other programs restricting its colonies from engaging in import trade with foreign nations.
 The introduction of the Navigation Act of 1651 and the Sugar Act of 1764 were parts of such efforts.
 The former restricted colonies from exporting via foreign vessels along the British Coast.
 And the latter imposed higher tariffs and duties on colonies, importing foreign-made refined sugar products.
 By limiting imports, the nation focused on maximizing exports.

 Although the process maintained a favorable balance in trade, mercantilism colonies incurred a huge loss.
 However, Great Britain compensated for this loss by providing them military security across the borders.